 The Yards Collective offers a space for community engagement and the networking of Rochester’s art scene.
 Our goal is to provide a platform for creative individuals to learn real world skills, or as we like to put it all the things they didn't teach you in art school!
-Our primary services and resources revolve around studio spaces that are available on a month to month basis and residency programs that are both enriching and inspiring.
-We are also host to First Friday exhibitions, curated showcases, workshops, public critiques, and private rentals in the Aqua Room.
+Our primary services and resources revolve around studio spaces that are available on a three month basis and residency programs that are both enriching and inspiring.
+We are also host to First Friday exhibitions, curated showcases, workshops, public critiques, and private rentals in our Gallery space and Lounge.

 Rochester has a bustling and diverse art scene and our space is centrally located within The Rochester Public Market.
 Every Saturday morning we are open from 10-2, right upstairs from where you get your daily cup of coffee at Javas!
 Our foot traffic from the market is year-round despite the weather of an upstate New York winter, we enjoy the regular support of our community!
 The Yards Collective Art Space was founded in 2011 by Sarah Rutherford and Lea Rizzo, the space is now owned and operated by long time member and former intern, Kristina Kaiser.

 Jennifer Kircher Carr’s fiction has been nominated for the Pushcart Prize, and is published in numerous literary journals, including The Rumpus, North American Review, Monkeybicycle, Prairie Schooner, Hobart, Alaska Quarterly, Jellyfish Review, and The Nebraska Review, where it also won the Fiction Prize.
 Her non-fiction is published in Edible Finger Lakes and Poets & Writers, among others.
 She is currently working on a novel and a collection of linked fiction, and teaches at Writers & Books.